randyphoa/ml-basics/README.md

 3. Click "Select data from project" and select the relevant csv file
 ![alt text](imgs/image-8.png "Title")
 ![alt text](imgs/image-9.png "Title")
-4. Select "no" for "Create a time series analysis" and click "Create"
+4. Select "no" for "Create a time series analysis", select the target column, and click "Create"
 ![alt text](imgs/image-10.png "Title")
 5. Wait for the experiment to complete
 6. Click around the dashboard to see the various metrics that are recorded.